1c-syntax/bsl-language-server/docs/en/diagnostics/NestedStatements.md

-# Managing statements should not not be bested too deep
+# Control flow statements should not be nested too deep

 Nested "If", "For", "ForEach", "While" and "Try" operators are key ingredients for so called "spaghetti-code".